Chart Color Schemes

 Far South West is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Far South West, as per the latest Census evaluation, 90.8% of dwellings were houses, with the remaining 9.2% consisting of semi-detached homes, apartments and other types.
-This compares to Non-Metro Qld's 92.7% houses and 7.3% other dwellings.
-Home ownership in Far South West stood at 44.1%, mirroring Non-Metro Qld's figure.
-Mortgaged dwellings accounted for 17.0%, while rented properties made up 38.9%.
-The median monthly mortgage repayment was $758, significantly lower than Non-Metro Qld's average of $910 and the national average of $1,863.
-The median weekly rent in Far South West was $130, substantially below Non-Metro Qld's $160 and the national figure of $375.
+Far South West's dwelling structure, as per the latest Census, consisted of 90.8% houses and 9.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+This is compared to Non-Metro Qld's 92.7% houses and 7.3% other dwellings.
+Home ownership in Far South West was at 44.1%, with the rest being mortgaged (17.0%) or rented (38.9%).
+The median monthly mortgage repayment was $758, significantly lower than Non-Metro Qld's average of $910 and the national figure of $1,863.
+The median weekly rent in Far South West was recorded at $130, substantially below Non-Metro Qld's $160 and the national figure of $375.

 Frequently Asked Questions - Housing